Off-Label or Off-Limits: Should You Use a Drug for An Unapproved Use?

 In addition, per the FDA in 2018, children younger than 18 years of age shouldn’t use any codeine products (or hydrocodone) to treat cough at all.
 Children under 12 years of age should not use codeine at all.
 Avoid the use of codeine in children 12 to 18 years of age who have other risk factors (i.e, obesity, sleep apnea) that may increase their sensitivity to the respiratory depressant effects of codeine.

 Always check with your doctor or pharmacist before you use codeine in any child.
 Codeine use can be dangerous and can lead to depressed breathing and possible death in children.

 Will My Insurance Pay for an Off-Label Drug Use?

 The short answer to this question is: it depends.
 However, it may be worth your time to research the answer.

-Start by calling your insurance and describing the off-label use; your doctor's office may be able to help with this, especially for very expensive treatments like cancer.
-Many insurers require that the off-label drug use be listed in an approved resource, a collection of drug summaries developed after the off-label research is reviewed.
+Start by calling your insurance and describing the off-label use.
+Your doctor's office may be able to help with this and provide documentation, especially for very expensive treatments like cancer.
+Many insurers require that the off-label drug use be listed in an approved resource (a drug compendium or guidelines), a collection of drug summaries developed after the off-label research is reviewed.